Geal/langsec-2017-Writing-Parsers-Like-it-is-2017/slides.md

 - with an ABI compatible DLL
 - built with autotools

-# Lifetime of a VLC module
+# Archtecture of a VLC module

-- libVLCCore looks for dynamic libraries in a specified folder
-- those dynamic libraries expose three functions:
+- a DLL exposes 3 functions:
   - vlc_entry__VERSION (example: vlc_entry__3_0_0a)
   - vlc_entry_copyright__VERSION
   - vlc_entry_license__VERSION
-- libVLCCore calls vlc_entry__VERSION and the module registers callbacks
+- the entry function registers structures and callbacks
-- libVLCCore calls the module when needed

 <aside class="notes">
 so we don't control anything from the module, we just take orders